cclauss/chordcalc/README.md

 chordcalc_constants.py

-- the various settings, tunings and  some filter related stuff.
+- the various settings, tunings, and some filter related stuff.

 to do: